bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         ```
         - The error handler appeared too often that we better define a proper function (no longer anonymous) for supporting it. `this.onError` **generates** our error handler as it is actually a function that **returns** a function.
 The `message` parameter allows flexible error message to be printed, and it is supposed to be a string.
 We can call `this.onError('')` for example to get an anonymous error handler that has empty string message.

         - Expanding our previous `doLogin` into an anonymous function inside `onLogin` is pretty straight forward.
-This saves us from having to manage too many function and group relevant functions together at an acceptable code length.
+This saves us from having to manage too many functions, and group relevant functions together at an acceptable code length.

         ``` js
         // onLogin above, reusing onError